SalieriC/SWIM/README.md

 - - [Orange Free Sounds](https://orangefreesounds.com/), all used unter the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/), converted to *.ogg and possibly altered (see file name), Author is in the file names as well.
 - - Night Vision Device sounds by [Gofrik at Soundspunos.com](https://soundspunos.com/weapons/784-night-vision-device-sound-effects.html), altered in volume and converted to OGG.
 - **Six chase layouts**, one for foot/riding chases, one for (ground) vehicle chases and one for ship (watercraft, aircraft and spacecraft) chases/battles with regular and modern theme.
 You may *not* redistribute these under any circumstances.
 I'll may decide on a case basis to allow you to do so, please ask.
+- **Travel Images**, these are used in the travel calculator and may *not* be distributed in any way.
 Assets are used in the macros.
 You can also set up your own assets in the modules configuration.
 There you can change file paths.